-Market access and trade barriers faced by European insurers and reinsurers in foreign jurisdictions (June 2021)
+Market access and trade barriers faced by European insurers and reinsurers in foreign jurisdictions (June 2022)

-Recent changes in Indian reinsurance regulations have introduced some positive developments towards the further opening of the (re)insurance sector.
+The recent changes in Indian reinsurance regulations have introduced some positive developments towards the further opening of the (re)insurance sector.
 Nevertheless, the European (re)insurance industry remains concerned about discriminatory measures applied to foreign (re)insurance players.